-For 2023, Corporate & Other is expected to generate a pre-tax loss, and as previously reported, will include financial impacts of legacy portfolios, previously reported as the Capital Release Unit.
-Results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet the hedge accounting requirements.
-Corporate & Other will also continue to retain certain transitional costs relating to the Group's funds transfer pricing framework, and legacy activities, which in total are expected to be around € 300 million for the full year.
-Shareholder expenses are expected to be around € 500 million for the full year.
+For 2023, Corporate & Other is expected to generate a pre-tax loss and as previously disclosed reported, will include financial impacts of Legacy Portfolios legacy portfolios, previously reported as the Capital Release Unit.
+The pre-tax loss associated with Legacy Portfolios is expected to be lower than the pre-tax loss on the same basis in 2022, primarily from lower noninterest expenses.
+Results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.
+Corporate & Other will also continue to retain certain funding and liquidity impacts, which in total are expected to be around € 300 million for the full year.
+Shareholder expenses are expected to be around € 500550 million for the full year.
 The pre-tax loss associated with legacy portfolios is expected to be lower than the equivalent pre-tax loss in 2022, primarily from lower noninterest expenses.